BISO Home > Board Membership and Staff > Biographical Sketches of BISO Board Members

 Biographical Sketches of BISO Board Members

 Robert S. Chen is the Director of CIESIN and a Senior Research Scientist.
-He is nominated to serve as a member for a three year term.
 Dr. Chen served as CIESIN’s deputy director from July 1998 to April 2006 and as CIESIN’s interim director from May 2006 to January 2007.
 He is also the manager and co-principal investigator of the Socioeconomic Data and Applications Center (SEDAC), a data center in the NASA Earth Observing System Data and Information System.
 He is currently secretary-general of the Committee on Data for Science and Technology (CODATA) of the International Council for Science (ICSU) and a member of the new ICSU ad hoc Strategic Coordinating Committee on Information and Data (SCCID).
 Dr. Chen has contributed to activities of the Intergovernmental Panel on Climate Change (IPCC) for more than a decade and currently serves as an ex officio member of the IPCC Task Group on Data and Scenario Support for Impacts and Climate Analysis (TGICA) and co-manager of the IPCC Data Distribution Center (DDC).
 He was recently appointed to the Committee on Spatial Data Enabling USGS Strategic Science in the 21st Century of the U.S. National Research Council (NRC) Board on Earth Sciences and Resources (BESR) and also serves as an ex officio member of the NRC Board on Research Data and Information (BRDI).
 Dr. Chen received his PhD from the University of North Carolina at Chapel Hill.

 Daniel L. Goroff is currently a Program Director at Alfred Sloan Foundation in New York.
 Prior to that, he served as vice president and Dean of the Faculty at Harvey Mudd College, CA. Dr. Goroff is a past chair and member of the U.S. National Commission on Mathematics Instruction and has distinguished himself as a leader in mathematics and science education and in its advocacy.
 In addition to his faculty roles, he served as associate director of the Derek Bok Center for Teaching and Learning and as a tutor at Harvard's Leverett House.
 His interests are in dynamical systems and Hamiltonian mechanics mathematical history, philosophy, and education.
 Dr. Goroff received his Ph.D. from Princeton University in 1984.

 Lueny Morell is Director of University Relations for Latin America for Hewlett Packard (HP) Company.
-She is nominated to serve as a member for a three year term.
 She is responsible for developing and strengthening HP's ties to a select number of institutions in Latin America.
 Her job entails working with the higher education community and leading academic institutions on everything from research and student recruitment to customer and government relations and policy advocacy.
 She is also involved in curriculum development, advising industry, facilitating accreditation initiatives, supporting student and faculty research, and philanthropic projects.
 Before joining HP in 2002, Professor Morell had a 24-year career at the University of Puerto Rico, where she held various positions, both at the Mayaguez Campus (UPRM) and the system level.
 A full professor of chemical engineering, she was director of the UPRM Research and Development Center, a member to the Academic Senate and Administrative Board, and special assistant to the chancellor and dean of engineering in charge of strategic alliances, new educational initiatives, and outcome assessment.
 Professor Lueny also coordinated the ABET 2000 accreditation for UPRM.
 A licensed professional engineer and certified ABET evaluator, she has done professional consulting work and is a member of many professional and honorary societies, including Tau Beta Pi, Phi Kappa Phi, Sigma Xi, Alpha Delta Kappa, American Society of Electrical Engineers, and American Institute of Chemical Engineers.
 Professor Morell has more than 40 scientific and educational papers to her credit and has received the NAE Bernard M. Gordon Prize along with many honors during her academic career.
 Dr. Morell received her MSChe from Stanford University.

 J. Bruce Overmier is Professor, Department of Psychology, University of Minnesota.
-He is nominated to serve as a member for a term of three years.
 He is a former president of the International Union of Psychological Sciences (IUPsyS), and is currently an ex officio member of the U.S. National Committee for IUPsyS.
 From 2008-2011, Dr. Overmeir was a member of the Executive Board of the International Council for Science where he represented the social sciences unions.
 Dr. Overmier has served as executive officer (1973-1978; 1981-1983) and director (1983-1989) of the Center for Research in Learning, Perception & Cognition (now the Center for Cognitive Science).
 He is also Professor in biological and medical psychology at the University of Bergen (Norway) since 1992.
 As a scholar, Dr. Overmier has received numerous postdoctoral awards (e.g., from the National Institutes of Health, Fulbright-Hayes, James McKeen Cattell Foundation, etc.), including the Minnesota Psychological Association's Outstanding Psychologist Award (2004).
 His research spans specialties of learning, memory, stress, psychosomatic disorders and their biological substrates.
 This research is carried out with a variety of species of laboratory animals as well as with human client volunteers (suffering Down syndrome, Korsakoff syndrome or Alzheimer's disease), yielding some 200 research articles, chapters and books.
 Numerous grants to Dr. Overmier include ones from NIMH, NICHD and NSF for research and for training of students, including a multiyear training program for fostering minority and women scholars in psychology.
 He received his PhD in Psychology: Learning from the University of Pennsylvania, Philadelphia in 1965.

 Karen B. Strier is a Hilldale Professor of Anthropology in the Department of Anthropology, University of Wisconsin.
 Dr. Strier is a member of the National Academy of Sciences and a past member of the USNC/International Union of Biological Sciences.
 An authority on the behavioral ecology of the endangered northern muriqui monkeys of Brazil, her research efforts have been critical to conservation efforts on behalf of this species, and she has been influential in broadening comparative perspectives of primate behavioral and ecological diversity, as well as the evolution of variation in behavior.
 She received her Ph.D. from Harvard in 1986.

 Dov Jaron is Calhoun Distinguished Professor of Engineering in Medicine, School of Biomedical Engineering, Science and Health Systems and Professor of Electrical Engineering, Drexel University.
 Dr. Jaron received his Ph.D. degree in Biomedical Engineering from the University of Pennsylvania in 1967.
 From 1971 to 1973 he was Director of the Surgical Research Laboratory at Sinai Hospital of Detroit.
 Prior to joining Sinai Hospital he was Senior Research Associate and later Director of the Surgical Research Laboratory at Maimonides Medical Center in New York.
-From 1973 to 1979 Dr. Jaron was on the faculty of the Electrical Engineering department and functioned as Coordinator of the Biomedical Engineering program at the University of Rhode Island.
+From 1973 to 1979 Dr. Jaron was on the faculty of the Electrical Engineering Department and functioned as Coordinator of the Biomedical Engineering program at the University of Rhode Island.
 He served as Director of the Biomedical Engineering and Science Institute at Drexel University from 1980 to 1996.
 From 1991 to 1993 he was on a two-year assignment to the National Science Foundation, where he was Director of the Division of Biological and Critical Systems in the Engineering Directorate.
 From 1996 to 1998 he was Associate Director for the National Center for Research Resources and Director of its Biomedical Technology program at the National Institutes of Health.